furaihankamyl/furaihankamyl.github.io/content/pimnas.md

 Then we interviewed the children.

 There is no neutral way to write about this.
-We sat with them, listened to them, and asked them about their lives — what brought them to LPKA, what their days looked like, what they hoped for.
-What emerged across many of those conversations was a pattern that our data would later confirm: the absence of family as a stabilizing force was a near-constant thread.
+We sat with them, listened to them, and asked them about their lives: **what brought them to LPKA, what their days looked like, what they hoped for.** What emerged across many of those conversations was a pattern that our data would later confirm: the absence of family as a stabilizing force was a near-constant thread.
 Absent parents, family breakdown, economic hardship that had left children without the basic structures that most people never think about because they have always had them.
 These were not complicated stories analytically.
 They were devastating personally.

 And yet the hopes were intact.
 One wanted to become a pilot.
 Another spoke about making his parents proud.
 Others described futures with a specificity and sincerity that made it impossible to engage with them as mere data points.
 That is a tension that good research has to hold — being rigorous about what the data shows while never losing sight of the human stakes behind it.

 ![Presenting preliminary findings to Minister of Women's Empowerment and Child Protection, Ibu Bintang Puspayoga, during her visit to LPKA Kelas II Jakarta](images/pimnas-3.jpg)

 The visit happened to coincide with International Children's Day on July 23.
 The Minister of Women's Empowerment and Child Protection, Ibu Bintang Puspayoga, was visiting LPKA that day.
-We had the opportunity to share our preliminary findings directly with her — early interview results, initial observations, and the direction of our research.
+We had the opportunity to share our preliminary findings directly with her, early interview results, initial observations, and the direction of our research.
 She was supportive and gave us a specific instruction: translate this into a policy brief and get it to the relevant parties.
 We did not take that lightly.

 ---

 ## What the Data Showed

-Our findings were consistent across every data source — SNA, interviews, field observation, and desk study — which gave us confidence in what we were seeing.
+Our findings were consistent across every data source: SNA, interviews, field observation, and desk study, which gave us confidence in what we were seeing.

-The central finding was structural: institutional collaborations at LPKA were initiated primarily out of a general willingness to cooperate rather than out of alignment with specific program objectives.
-Partnerships existed, and some of them were genuinely valuable.
+The central finding was structural: **institutional collaborations at LPKA were initiated primarily out of a general willingness to cooperate rather than out of alignment with specific program objectives.** Partnerships existed, and some of them were genuinely valuable.
 But they had not been built around a systematic analysis of what the Anak Binaan actually needed from those partnerships.
 The result was a collaboration network that looked active on the surface but was not optimally directed toward outcomes.

 This is a common failure mode in institutional networks, and it is an important one to name precisely — because the solution is different depending on whether the problem is a lack of partners or a misalignment of existing partnerships.
 In LPKA's case, it was the latter.